Moonrise over West Kennet Avenue, Avebury

 For all the good that archaeology has done, when it comes to understanding Avebury, it might as well be on another planet in another galaxy.

 It’s just too far back in time.
 The only way we’ll ever know how it worked, or what it was for is if someone figures the fucker out and makes it work.
-I still believe that night I did.
-But that’s another story altogether.
+I still believe Hecate and I did.

 + + +

 By the great stones we chose our ground